punktDe/eel-transliterator/README.md

-# eel-transliterator
+# Eel.Transliterator
-Transliterator Helper for Neos Eel
+Provides an Eel Helper to create a slug from any given string.